chunbolang/BAM/README.md

 ### References

-This repo is built based on [PFENet](https://github.com/dvlab-research/PFENet) and [SemSeg](https://github.com/hszhao/semseg).
+This repo is mainly built based on [PFENet](https://github.com/dvlab-research/PFENet) and [SemSeg](https://github.com/hszhao/semseg).
 Thanks for their great work!

 ### To-Do List